-- 7.4.1 If a participant nominates to adjust their greenhouse gas and energy data for calendar year reporting using NGER data multipliers (according to section 7.1.6b)):33 - a) The participant must provide multipliers and a supporting explanation for certain NGER quantities used in the CERT calculations (see section 9.3.1 for reporting requirements) - b) Multipliers are used to estimate unreported calendar year values by scaling data already reported under the NGER scheme.
-Multipliers are in the form of a percentage.34 - c) Calendar year base period emissions will be calculated using averages of the participant's relevant financial year emissions reported under the NGER scheme. - d) Once NGER reports have been submitted that cover the relevant reporting years, CERT calendar year values estimated using multipliers will be updated, with any changes footnoted in subsequent CERT reports.
+- 7.4.1 If a participant nominates to adjust their greenhouse gas and energy data for calendar year reporting using NGER data multipliers (according to section 7.1.6b):48 - a) The participant must provide multipliers and a supporting explanation for certain NGER quantities used in the CERT calculations (see section 9.3.1 for reporting requirements) - b) Multipliers are used to estimate unreported calendar year values by scaling data already reported under the NGER scheme.
+Multipliers are in the form of a percentage.49 - c) Calendar year base period emissions will be calculated using averages of the participant's relevant financial year emissions reported under the NGER scheme. - d) Once NGER data is submitted for the following financial year, the CER may use this data to undertake quality assurance of previous CERT report calendar year quantities and where any discrepancies are found may note this in subsequent CERT reports for the company.